OSU-slatelab/JET/README.md

 This work was also presented as a poster at the AMIA Informatics Summit 2018, titled "Jointly embedding biomedical entities and text with distant supervision."

+Looking for WikiSRS data?
+You can find it at [https://slate.cse.ohio-state.edu/WikiSRS/](https://slate.cse.ohio-state.edu/WikiSRS/)

 ## Overview

 This repository contains three main components: